Chandler School

-Chandler School is an independent, co-ed day school for students in kindergarten through grade eight located in Pasadena, California United States, founded in 1950.
-School enrollment is 450 students.
+Chandler School is an independent, co-ed day school in Pasadena, California, United States, founded in 1950.
+It caters for students from kindergarten through grade eight, with a total enrollment of 450 students.
 The 4.5 acre campus overlooks the Pasadena Rose Bowl and the Arroyo Seco.

 History

 In 1950, Thomas and Catherine Chandler founded the Chandler School in Altadena with an initial enrollment of 14 students in grades four through eight.
 After eight years, the school outgrew the original Altadena campus, and with the help of 40 parents, a down payment was raised to purchase the present Armada Drive property.
 Construction was completed one room at a time with donated materials and labor.
 A Board of Trustees was formed and Chandler became a 501(c) 3 non-profit institution.
-The site at 1005 Armada Drive welcomed students for classes on September 20, 1958, with just two buildings and an athletic field.
+The site at 1005 Armada Drive opened to students on September 20, 1958, with two buildings and an athletic field.

-After this, the school continued to expand – the first kindergarten class enrolled in 1963.
+The school continued to expand, with the first kindergarten class enrolled in 1963.
 Construction on the original South Campus began in 1970 and was completed in 1972.

 In 1976, when founder Thomas Chandler retired, Arthur L.P.
-Brown became Chandler School's second Head of School.
+Brown became Chandler School's second head teacher.

-By 1979, 366 students were being instructed in kindergarten through eighth grade.
-That same year, Jefferson C. Stephens, Jr. became Chandler's third Head of School.
+By 1979, the school had 366 students from kindergarten through eighth grade.
+That same year, Jefferson C. Stephens, Jr. became Chandler's third head.

 The gymnasium-multipurpose building was added in 1981.

 Thomas A. Chandler died in 1996, but his wife Catherine remains active in the school community.
 In 1998, the Pasadena Planning Commission approved Chandler's 10-year Master Plan and the Chandler 2000 Lower School Project.
-Construction on the new project began in 2000 and was completed in 2001 – the same year John Finch became Chandler's fourth Head of School.
+Construction on the new project began in 2000 and was completed in 2001.
+John Finch became Chandler's fourth head in the same year.

-Chandler welcomed 450 students, the largest enrollment in school history, to its new South Campus in the fall of 2011, featuring a Middle School classroom building, a renovated gym, and outdoor sports court.
+Chandler had an enrollment of 450 students, its largest ever, to its new South Campus in the fall of 2011, featuring a Middle School classroom building, a renovated gym, and outdoor sports court.

-Technology

-Chandler instituted an integrated technology curriculum in 2005 requiring each Middle School student to bring a personal laptop to school every day.
-This allows for technology education to be part of the regular curriculum, instead of an independent component, better reflecting recent trends in higher education and professional technology usage.

-STEAM Curriculum

-Chandler adopted a STEAM curriculum in 2013, providing an opportunity for each grade level to work on a project that synthesizes science, technology, engineering, art, and math.
-Chandler hosts a STEAM Night during which all nine grades present the results of their year-long STEAM projects.
-Projects have included a miniature golf course and a city made of boxes displayed on an outdoor sport court.